iteratec/traze-docs/src/content/documentation.md

    }
 ]
 ```
+The player topic is published every 5 seconds.

+### Ticker
 Finally there is a ticker topic that informs about frags that occoured on a given instance.
 `traze/{instanceName}/ticker`
 ```json